buildpacks/rfcs/text/0000-gh-repo-labels.md

 on all repositories in the org.
 It would also ensure that any labels specific to a repository exist on said repository.

-Any labels not listed in this file would get deleted.
-This is to ensure a single source of truth and enables the capability of mass cleanup.

 # Drawbacks
 [drawbacks]: #drawbacks